Inuvik: Climate

-Inuvik has a subarctic climate (Köppen Dfc).
+Inuvik has a subarctic climate (Köppen Dfc, Trewartha Eclc/Ecld).
 Summers are typically wetter and cool, with temperatures varying wildly throughout the months due to its peculiar location near the cold Arctic Ocean.
-The average hottest month of the year, July, has a mean high of 19.5 C and mean low of 8.6 C. Unlike many other North American continental climates, Inuvik warms up very quickly during the months of May and June due to the rapidly increasing day length, and that remaining snow cools down until May.
+The average hottest month of the year, July, has a mean high of 19.5 C and mean low of 8.6 C. Unlike many other North American continental climates, Inuvik warms up very quickly during May and June due to the rapidly increasing day length, and that remaining snow cools down until May.
 June is a warmer month than August.

 Seasonal transitions are extremely short, with mean daily temperatures rising or falling as fast as 0.5 C-change per day.
 Winters are long and cold; the coldest month of the year, January, having a mean high of -22.8 C and a mean low of -31.0 C. Freezing temperatures can occur any month of the year.
 Inuvik has a great variation of temperatures during the year, usually peaking below -40 C in the winter and above 30 C in the summer.
-The highest temperature ever recorded in Inuvik was 34.8 C on 17 June 1999 and 20 July 2001.
+The highest temperature ever recorded in Inuvik was 34.8 C on 7 August 2024.
 The coldest temperature ever recorded was -56.7 C on 4 February 1968.